Crimson Desert: How to Unlock All Elements – Fastest Route

 • Each is unlocked by restoring a specific Abyss Island by solving its puzzle — not by spending points in the skill tree.

-• Lightning is the earliest: clear the Courtyard of Precision, reached through the Spire of the Stars in Chapter 4.
+• Lightning Surge is the first story-gated element: the Spire of the Stars route to the Courtyard of Precision opens in Chapter 4.

 What actually gates elemental magic